-In June 2018, the GASB issued Statement No. 89, Capitalized Interest.
-GASB would now require interest costs incurred during the construction period to be recognized as an expense in the period in which the cost is incurred under the economic resource measurement focus.
+In June 2018, GASB issued Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period.
+This Statement would now require interest costs incurred before the end of construction period to be recognized as an expense in the period in which the cost is incurred under the economic resource measurement focus.
 The effective implementation date is June 30, 2021.
+The School was engaged in an expansion construction project that was completed during the year but did not incur interest costs related to this construction project in the year.